 The Challenges of Implementing Two-Factor Authentication in Industrial Environments

-Understanding the Industrial Authentication Landscape
+Understanding Industrial Authentication Constraints

 Legacy Systems and Their Limitations